Publications

 Abstract:

-Background Early callous–unemotional behaviours identify children at risk for antisocial behaviour.
+Early callous–unemotional behaviours identify children at risk for antisocial behaviour.
 Recent work suggests that the high heritability of callous–unemotional behaviours is qualified by interactions with positive parenting.

-Aims To examine whether heritable temperament dimensions of fearlessness and low affiliative behaviour are associated with early callous–unemotional behaviours and whether parenting moderates these associations.
+To examine whether heritable temperament dimensions of fearlessness and low affiliative behaviour are associated with early callous–unemotional behaviours and whether parenting moderates these associations.

-Method Using an adoption sample (n = 561), we examined pathways from biological mother self-reported fearlessness and affiliative behaviour to child callous–unemotional behaviours via observed child fearlessness and affiliative behaviour, and whether adoptive parent observed positive parenting moderated pathways.
+Using an adoption sample (n = 561), we examined pathways from biological mother self-reported fearlessness and affiliative behaviour to child callous–unemotional behaviours via observed child fearlessness and affiliative behaviour, and whether adoptive parent observed positive parenting moderated pathways.

-Results Biological mother fearlessness predicted child callous–unemotional behaviours via earlier child fearlessness.
+Biological mother fearlessness predicted child callous–unemotional behaviours via earlier child fearlessness.
 Biological mother low affiliative behaviour predicted child callous–unemotional behaviours, although not via child affiliative behaviours.
 Adoptive mother positive parenting moderated the fearlessness to callous–unemotional behaviour pathway.

-Conclusions Heritable fearlessness and low interpersonal affiliation traits contribute to the development of callous–unemotional behaviours.
+Heritable fearlessness and low interpersonal affiliation traits contribute to the development of callous–unemotional behaviours.
 Positive parenting can buffer these risky pathways.